 The Form builder lets you define exactly what information employees provide when submitting a ticket in this category:

-- Field types: Single selection, Short answer, Long answer, and Photo upload.
+- Field types: Single selection, multi selection, short answer, long answer, and photo upload.

 Click Save when done.
 The category will appear in the Categories list on the Ticketing settings page.